The Revolutionary Self-Care Tool You Need to Know

 Not working after I pick up my kids from school.

 Working from a place of rest and authenticity.

 Boundaries.
 Boundaries are good.
 They’re essential.
 They’re the supporting structure on which to build a sustainable business that allows us to live a life with purpose.

 Bitterness is the main flag that signals that a boundary needs to be put in place.
 When this feeling comes up, take notice and define a boundary that will prevent it from coming up.
 A few boundaries I’ve had to put in place are:

 Saying no to potential clients who I don’t feel align with my dreamy client.

 Not answering emails during defined times.

 Now its your turn

 These things you’ve just read have helped me take the next leap forward.
 Thinking deeply about my business in these ways have allowed me get an (unconventional) form of self-care that’s enhancing my personal life, too.
 I’m no longer held to the expectations, whims, and needs of others, but instead, I’m now an empowered business owner making mindful business decisions with the end of living the life I’ve designed.

 Oh!
-Since we’re on the topic, check out my Self-Care for Bosses: The Essential Guide which is full of great tips specifically with you in mind.
-These are practices entrepreneurs can start putting into place today, and which will create a foundation of sustainable self-care.
+Since we’re on the topic, check out my Radical Self-Care for Artists which is full of great tips specifically with you in mind.
+These are practices you can start putting into place today and which will create a foundation of sustainable self-care.